BL4CKR0S33/BL4CKR0S33/README.md

           ## overview
           ![image](https://user-images.githubusercontent.com/33515363/122456690-2233a080-cfae-11eb-9c19-a4aa89e6e8bf.png)

-   This is not how they will look it's just a demo and functionality demonstaration.
+   This is not how they will look it's just a demo and functionality demonstration.

 with love ❤️ BL4CKR0S33
 ✌️ Have a nice day 👋